 Use data validation to force a standard for recording key customer information such as account numbers and addresses.

 Regularly audit data to ensure that vendors are using data fields properly.

+Consider specific quality control and assurance procedures that include financial penalties and rewards related to data completeness and integrity.

 Establish a process for storing data queries related to evaluation studies that the Company can leverage and replicate such that they can reissue data request updates in the consistent format (UI specifically; not an issue for Eversource).

 Require distributors and contractors applying for instant rebates on behalf of their customers to record customer contact information to better track customer participation and uptake of energy efficient measures.

+Include the number of treated units in tracking data associated with multi-unit and/or multifamily buildings.

 About HES and HES-IE